loafey/master-thesis/Thesis/4.0. Compiling System-level functional language.typ

 where stacks are used for capturing variables, passing variables between functions and calculations.
 Only one stack is in use at a time, and a stack should only be pushed to and popped from if it is the currently used one.
+Mutating or reading other stacks is undefined behavior.

 As the language strictly uses continuation passing style (CPS) for function calls, and that all arguments to functions are passed along with stacks, the language